 Can I Freeze Shrimp?

 Yep!
-Shrimp can make a great freezer meal but we have found that if you freeze it mixed in with the marinade, the acidity from the lemon juice can sometimes kind of “cook” the shrimp and leave it mushy have defrosting.
+Shrimp can make a great freezer meal but we have found that if you freeze it mixed in with the marinade, the acidity from the lemon juice can sometimes kind of “cook” the shrimp and leave it mushy after defrosting.
 For this reason, we recommend freezing the shrimp and marinade in separate bags.

 How to Freeze Mediterranean Shrimp:

-Combine the ingredients for the marinade in a zip top bag.
+Combine the ingredients for the marinade in a zip-top bag.
 Then rinse, pat dry, and skewer the shrimp, if desired.
 Place skewers or shrimp in a separate freezer bag.
 Seal the bags well and freeze.